Health Indicator Report of Adverse Events Related to Hospital Inpatient Care

 Medical injuries, or adverse events, can impose serious harm to individuals and their families including death, disability, and economic burdens.
 Proper reporting, data collection, and analysis are critical first steps to effective prevention.
 With the development and improvement of patient safety programs and medical-injury tracking systems in Utah hospitals, an initial increase in reporting of adverse events in hospital discharge data is desired and expected, followed by a decrease as prevention methods improve.

-Rate of Other Complications of Medical and Surgical Procedures per 100 Hospital Discharges in Utah Acute Care Hospitals, 1999-2012
+Rate of Adverse Events per 100 Inpatient Discharges in Utah Acute Care Hospitals, 1999-2012

-NotesAdverse event ICD-9-CM codes can be in any of up to 9 reported diagnosis code fields and in any of up to 6 reported procedure code fields. [[br]] [[br]] Note: ICD-9-CM codes for surgical and medical adverse events, excluding codes for misadventures and adverse drug events.
+NotesAdverse event ICD-9-CM codes can be in any of up to 9 reported diagnosis code fields and in any of up to 6 reported procedure code fields. [[br]] [[br]] Note: Any of the specified 1,003 ICD-9-CM codes found in the Utah Adverse Event Classes, version 2008.

 Data SourceUtah Inpatient Hospital Discharge Data, Office of Health Care Statistics, Utah Department of Health

 Data Interpretation IssuesNote: These rates are based on a newer, more inclusive set of 1,003 ICD-9-CM codes than the 529 previously codes used for this IBIS indicator.
 See http://www.ahrq.gov/downloads/pub/advances2/vol1/Advances-Hougland_26.pdf.
 For the list of actual 1,003 ICD-9-CM codes by category (Utah Adverse Event Classes, version 2008) see: http://health.utah.gov/psi/ps_grant.htm